Light skin: Evolution

 After the ancestors of West Eurasians and East Eurasians diverged more than 40,000 years ago, lighter skin tones evolved independently in a subset of each of the two populations.
-In West Eurasians, the A111T allele of the rs1426654 polymorphism in the pigmentation gene SLC24A5 has the largest skin lightening effect and is widespread in Europe, South Asia, Central Asia, the Near East and North Africa.
+In West Eurasians (in Europe, Western Asia, North Africa and Caucasus), the A111T allele of the rs1426654 polymorphism in the pigmentation gene SLC24A5 has the largest skin lightening effect and became widespread in Europe, Indian subcontinent, Central Asia, the Middle East and North Africa.

 In a 2013 study, Canfield et al. established that SLC24A5 sits in a block of haplotypes, one of which (C11) is shared by virtually all chromosomes that bear the A111T variant.
 This "equivalence" between C11 and A111T indicates that all people who carry this skin-lightening allele descend from a common origin: a single carrier who lived most likely "between the Middle East and the Indian subcontinent".
-Canfield et al. attempted to date the A111T mutation but only constrained the age range to before the Neolithic.
+Canfield et al. attempted to date the A111T mutation but only constrained the age range to before the Neolithic which began some 10,000 years ago in Western Asia.
 However, a second study from the same year (Basu Mallick et al.) estimated the coalescent age (split date) for this allele to between ~28,000 and ~22,000 years ago.

 The second most important skin-lightening factor in West Eurasians is the depigmenting allele F374 of the rs16891982 polymorphism located in the melanin-synthesis gene SLC45A2.
 From its low haplotype diversity, Yuasa et al. (2006) likewise concluded that this mutation (L374F) "occurred only once in the ancestry of Caucasians".

-Summarizing these studies, Hanel and Carlberg (2020) decided that the alleles of the two genes SLC24A5 and SLC45A2 which are most associated with lighter skin colour in modern Europeans originated in West Asia about 22,000 to 28,000 years ago and these two mutations each arose in a single carrier.
+Summarizing these studies, Hanel and Carlberg (2020) decided that the alleles of the two genes SLC24A5 and SLC45A2 which are most associated with lighter skin colour in modern and historical era Europeans, Middle Easterners, North Africans, Central Asians and South Asians originated in West Asia about 22,000 to 28,000 years ago and these two mutations each arose in a single carrier.
 This is consistent with Jones et al. (2015), who reconstructed the relationship between Near Eastern Neolithic farmers and Caucasus Hunter-Gatherers: two populations which carried the light skin variant of SLC24A5.
-Analysing newly sequenced ancient genomes, Jones et al. estimated the split date at ~24,000 bp and localised the separation to somewhere south of the Caucasus.
+Analysing newly sequenced ancient genomes, Jones et al. estimated the split date at ~24,000 bp and localised the separation to somewhere south of the Caucasus in Anatolia, Mesopotamia, Iran or Levant.
 However, a coalescent analysis of this allele by Crawford et al. (2017) gave a more narrowly constrained, and earlier, split date of ~29,000 years ago (with a 95% confidence window from 28,000 to 31,000 bp).

-The light skin variants of SLC24A5 and SLC45A2 were present in Anatolia by 9,000 years ago, where they became associated with the Neolithic Revolution.
-From here, their carriers spread Neolithic farming across Europe.
-Lighter skin and blond hair also evolved in the Ancient North Eurasian population.
+The light skin variants of SLC24A5 and SLC45A2 were present in Anatolia, Mesopotamia, Levant and Iran by 9,000 years ago, where they became associated with the Neolithic Revolution.
+From here, their carriers spread Neolithic farming into and across Europe and North Africa.
+Lighter skin and fair to blond hair also evolved in the Ancient North Eurasian population.